icopy-site/awesome-cn/docs/awesome/awesome-webxr.md

 - [Above Par-adowski WebXR Mini Golf](https://aboveparadowski.com/) - A WebXR minigolf game designed by Paradowski Creative, featuring 9 holes spread across a unique and varied environment.
 - [Yolopia](https://www.yolopia.com/) - A rhythm game which combines flow, boxing and pose matching.
 - [f60](https://heyvr.io/game/f60) - A cross-platform WebXR escape room series set within a Soviet prison.
+- [The Escape Artist](https://esc.art/) - An award-winning escape room game by Paradowski Creative set inside the mind of an artist, with an overarching narrative about the creative process.

 ## Art